 [OPTIONAL: For each technical safety requirement, identify both the verification and validation acceptance criteria.
 “Validation” asks whether or not you chose the appropriate parameters.
 “Verification” involves testing to make sure the vehicle behaves as expected when the parameter value is crossed.
 There is not necessarily one right answer.
 Look at your verification and validation acceptance criteria from the functional safety concept for inspiration.]

 Refinement of the System Architecture

-[Instructions: Include the refined system architecture.
-Hint: The refined system architecture should include the system architecture from the end of the technical safety lesson, including all of the ASIL labels.]
+The Refined System architecture, including all the relevant components ASIL labels can be found in the following figure:

 Allocation of Technical Safety Requirements to Architecture Elements

-[Instructions: We already included the allocation as part of the technical requirement tables.
-Here you can state that for this particular item, all technical safety requirements are allocated to the Electronic Power Steering ECU]
+For this item, all technical safety requirements are allocated to the Electronic Power Steering ECU.
+Details of the allocation can be found in the technical requirement tables.

 Warning and Degradation Concept

-[Instructions: We've already identified that for any system malfunction, the lane assistance functions will be turned off and the driver will receive a warning light indication.
-The technical safety requirements have not changed how functionality will be degraded or what the warning will be.

-So in this case, the warning and degradation concept is the same for the technical safety requirements as for the functional safety requirements.
-You can copy the functional safety warning and degradation concept here.

-Oftentimes, a technical safety analysis will lead to a more detailed warning and degradation concept. ]